-- 1. Contact the field referee responsible for producing the duty sheet.
+- 1. If you are appointed as an assessor, contact the field referee responsible for producing the duty sheet.
 Ask for a copy of the duties prior to the meeting to enable you to plan your observations. - 2.
 On receipt of the duty sheet, look at the spread / movement of the individual officials during the meeting.
 For larger meetings it may be appropriate to liaise with the referee(s) prior to the start of the meeting to agree the observation of certain events.
 If possible send a copy of your planning to the Referee before the meeting or failing that provide them with this on the day. - 3.
+It is also important to discuss with the Referee his / her choice of duties for individuals.
+Have certain individuals been given "lighter" duties for any particular reason?
+It is important that Referees are honest in explaining why this may be the case, so that realistic assessments of each official's ability are possible.
+It would be just as inappropriate to give high grades to officials who have deliberately been given no duties which would put them under pressure or test them as it would to down-grade an official whose duties put them under pressure when they are not sufficiently experienced to cope with that stress. - 4.
 Check all issued paperwork and that you are fully conversant with the grading system and assessment requirements in operation at the time.
-A new 4 point grading system has been introduced for the 2010 outdoor season.
+A four (4) point grading system is in use.
 The assessment forms and criteria for assessment (generic and discipline specific) can be found on the UKA website.
 If you have difficulty in locating them contact the NTD or Meeting Manager well before the meeting in order that they can ensure that you are supplied with this information.
-You will need it in order to plan for the event. - 4.
+You will need it in order to plan for the event. - 5.
 Devise a system for recording your observations during the day.
 A note sheet for Field Assessors, which you may find helpful, is included at the end of this document.
 This system should be concise, as you will not have time to make copious notes on each individual official.
 The fact you have been given this role means that you are an experienced practitioner and have a good understanding of the duties involved.
-The following could be considered as a starting point in conjunction with the quidance outlined on the UKA assessment proforma instructions:
+The following could be considered as a starting point in conjunction with the guidance outlined on the UKA assessment pro-forma instructions: